KenHo95/ToiletGoWhere/README.md

 Here are some possible enhancements and additional features to be mplemented in the future:

-- Search Functionality: Allow users to search for toilets based on specific criteria such as accessibility features, availability, cleanliness ratings, etc.
+- Advanced Search Functionality: Allow users to search for toilets based on specific criteria such as accessibility features, availability, cleanliness ratings, etc.
 - Filtering and Sorting: Provide options for users to filter and sort toilet results based on their preferences.
 - Directions and Navigation: Integrate with a mapping service to provide directions and navigation to the selected toilet.
 - Social Sharing: Enable users to share toilet locations, ratings, and reviews with others through social media or messaging platforms.